Come Sunday

-"Come Sunday" is a piece by Duke Ellington, which became a jazz standard.
-It was written in 1942 as a part of the first movement of a suite entitled Black, Brown and Beige.
+"Come Sunday" is a sacred jazz piece by Duke Ellington that has become a jazz standard.
+It was written as a part of the first movement of a suite entitled Black, Brown and Beige.

+History

 Ellington was engaged for a performance at Carnegie Hall on January 23, 1943, for which he wrote the entire composition (that whole concert was released in 1977 as The Carnegie Hall Concerts: January 1943).
-In 1958 he revised the piece and recorded it in its entirety for the 1958 album of the same name.
+In 1958 he revised the suite and recorded it in its entirety for that year's album titled after the suite.
 "Come Sunday" was originally a centerpiece for alto saxophone player Johnny Hodges; the 1958 album, which contained a vocal version of the piece with new lyrics by Ellington featuring gospel singer Mahalia Jackson, greatly increased its popularity.